• Online Payment Option

 What does acupuncture do?

 Traditional Chinese acupuncturists believe that life energy called “Qi” (pronounced chi) flows through the body via a series of energy channels, or pathways, called meridians.
 Treatment involves stimulating the body’s own natural healing energies by influencing the Qi by using needles at specific points along these meridians.
-The theory is that this stimulation of the body releases energy blockages which exist when a person ahs chronic pain or any other type of physical or emotional problem.
+The theory is that this stimulation of the body releases energy blockages which exist when a person has chronic pain or any other type of physical or emotional problem.
 Acupuncture helps to balance Qi.

 Does my insurance cover chiropractic?